Omnichord

 The Omnichord is an electronic musical instrument introduced in 1981 by the Suzuki Musical Instrument Corporation.
-It allows users to play harp-like arpeggios produced through an electronic strum plate, simulating the experience of playing a stringed instrument.
-Conceived as an electronic autoharp, the Omnichord found popularity due to its portability, unique timbre, and kitsch value.
+Conceived as an electronic autoharp, it allows users to play harp-like arpeggios produced through an electronic strum plate, simulating the experience of playing a stringed instrument.
+The Omnichord found popularity due to its portability, unique timbre, and kitsch value.

-The various Omnichord models feature a touch plate that the user strums, organ-like chords, preset drum rhythms and auto-bass line functionality.
+The various Omnichord models feature organ-like chords, preset drum rhythms and auto-bass line functionality.
 A grid of buttons allow the user to select major, minor, and 7th chords to be triggered by the strum plate, chord buttons and bassline accompaniment.

 Production ceased with the OM-300 model in 1996.
-In later years, it underwent a resurgence in popularity due to renewed interest in vintage electronic instruments.
+In later years, the Omnichord underwent a resurgence in popularity due to renewed interest in vintage electronic instruments.
 A new model, the OM-108, was released in 2024.